 The Film Noir genre of the 1940s and 1950s is a popular vintage movie event and costume party theme this year.
-Dangerous femme Fatales and mysterious detectives dressed in black or grayscale make perfect characters for Halloween too.
-The look is easy to re-create possibly with things in your closet or could easily be purchased.
-If you have a favorite Film Noir actor or character, by all means, try to emulate their look otherwise these women’s and men’s Film Noir outfit ideas should help fit right into the days of black and white movies.
+Dangerous femme fatales and mysterious detectives dressed in black or grayscale make perfect characters for Halloween, too.
+The look is easy to re-create, possibly with things in your closet or that could easily be purchased.
+If you have a favorite Film Noir actor or character, by all means, try to emulate their look — otherwise, these women’s and men’s Film Noir outfit ideas should help fit right into the days of black and white movies.

 Film Noir Outfit- The Serious Dame

-Our first look looks back on the 1940s when women who meant business wore power suits.
-Classy, sophisticated and strong she is a woman you don’t want to cross paths with.
-For her outfit, a two-piece matching jacket and skirt with a modest blouse is paired with a ladies fedora type hat, backseam stockings and heels.
+Our first look looks back on the 1940s, when women who meant business wore power suits.
+Classy, sophisticated, and strong, she was a woman you wouldn’t want to cross paths with.
+For her outfit, a two-piece matching jacket and skirt with a modest blouse is paired with a ladies’ fedora type hat, backseam stockings, and heels.
 I love the purple hues in this not-all-black outfit.
-While black or greyscale does create a neat effect, consider some darker color shades- the colors the ladies were likely wearing in the movies!
+While black or greyscale does create a neat effect, consider some darker color shades — the colors the ladies were likely wearing in the movies!

 Film Noir Outfit- The Lady

 Ah, the innocent lady.
 She seems like the girl next door, but watch out!
 Her lips are poison and her hand is never far from the pistol in her handbag.
 For her outfit, I would pair a black and white/ivory blouse and skirt together.
 Her hat is veiled to hide her mysterious eyes.
 Her shoes have an adorable bow on the toe (a peep toe heel would also be charming), and her handbag is big enough to hide the evidence.
 Red lips are important for all Film Noir costumes, otherwise makeup should fit the era- 1940s or 1950s.